 The 6-step process of removing the bike pedal is as follows

 - Make sure the bike is on a level surface.

 - Remove the front wheel from the bike frame by loosening the axle bolts and sliding off the axle to remove it from the fork.

 - Find a suitable place to lay down your bike so you can work on it with both hands, such as a table or bench, or you can balance it against something solid like a wall or railing.

 - With the assistance of an Allen wrench, unscrew and remove your crank arm bolts by turning them counterclockwise until they are loose enough to allow for the removal of your crank arms from your bottom bracket shell.
 You can then remove them safely to the side.

 - Now hardly push on the spindle to loosen both side pedals.
-(For left side pedal-push clockwise and for right side pedal push counterclockwise).
+(For the left side pedal-push clockwise and for the right side pedal push counterclockwise).